Fascism in Peru: 21st century

 In 2013, the short-lived Legionary Action (Acción Legionaria) was established in Lima, marking the emergence of the first contemporary fascist organization in years.
 The group upheld the legacy of Sánchez Cerro and considered itself as the heirs of the former Revolutionary Union, proclaiming a Third Positionist ideology radically opposed towards both liberalism and communism.
 Such as its claimed predecessor, Acción Legionaria also adopted the classical blackshirt attire and the usage of fascist symbology.
 It also had close ties with the Brazilian neo-fascist organization Frente Nacionalista (National Front).
 During its period of activities, Legionary Action attempted to become a fascist political party, but would be eventually dissolved in 2016.

+La Resistencia

+The organization La Resistencia was founded in 2018 as a platform to support Keiko Fujimori, the daughter of Alberto Fujimori and leader of Popular Force.
+Popular Force member of Congress, Rosa Bartra, said she was a member of the group in 2019.
+It has been described as having neo-fascist traits.
+Members of La Resistencia have been observed using the roman salute and using hate speech.

-Other organizations that have expressed certain sympathies with fascism are Los Insurgentes and Los Combatientes del Pueblo, two splinter groups of the civil association La Resistencia.
+Splinter groups of Las Resistencia have expressed certain sympathies with fascism, including Los Insurgentes and Los Combatientes del Pueblo.
 During the COVID-19 crisis, both groups engaged in spreading information and coordinating protests and grassroots mobilization in opposition to the lockdowns, mask usage and the mandatory vaccination policies, which they viewed as steps towards the establishment of a New World Order (NWO).
 Some members of said organizations have been closely associated with National Socialist sympathizers.
+Prior to the 2026 Peruvian general election, the attorney for Popular Force announced that Fujimori and her party have distanced themselves from La Resistencia, though acknowledged that the group has engaged in "freedom of expression."

+List of organizations

+This list includes all types of national-revolutionary organizations active in Peru, including fascist, National Socialist and Falangist groups and parties, or associations with similar ideologies.